jaykape/leadgen-data-pipeline/readme.md

 ### Step 4 : Writing a DAG file and Docker Compose for Airflow

-I use Docker to simplify installation (most done on my local machine).
+I use Docker Compose to simplify installation.

 In LocalExecutor setup, the main Airflow components needed are:
 1. Database for metedata